Main index | Section 1 | 日本語 | Options |

 F[ amp;+ ]filename | |

 Specify where debugging output is written.
 This must be the last flag, because it consumes the remainder of the argument.
-If the character immediately after the ‘F’ flag is ‘amp;+’, then the file will be opened in append mode; otherwise the file will be overwritten.
-If the file name is ‘stdout’ or ‘stderr’ then debugging output will be written to the standard output or standard error output file descriptors respectively (and the ‘amp;+’ option has no effect).
-Otherwise, the output will be written to the named file.
-If the file name ends ‘.%d’ then the ‘%d’ is replaced by the pid. | |
+If the character immediately after the F flag is ‘amp;+’, the file is opened in append mode; otherwise the file is overwritten.
+If the file name is ‘stdout’ or ‘stderr’, debugging output is written to the standard output or standard error output respectively (and the ‘amp;+’ option has no effect).
+Otherwise, the output is written to the named file.
+If the file name ends with ‘.%d’, the ‘%d’ is replaced by the pid. | |

 f | Print debugging information about loop evaluation. |